 Considering a Shift

-I’ve discovered that the field of Social Entrepreneurship is alive and buzzing today.
-By social entrepreneurship, I mean any start-up or growth organization that is designed with triple bottom line in mind – people, planet and profit.
+I’ve discovered that the field of Social Fellowship is alive and buzzing today.
+By social Fellowship, I mean any start-up or growth organization that is designed with triple bottom line in mind – people, planet and profit.

 The Rise of Impact Investing